CCU-KSU/corgoguides/README.md

 1. Ensure you have `nodemon` and `concurrently` installed.
     * See [here](https://www.npmjs.com/package/nodemon) and [here](https://www.npmjs.com/package/concurrently)
 2. Setup `.\client\.env` as shown
-    * Obtain Firebase SDK Config values via `Firebase > Project Settings > General`, scroll to "Your apps", And select "Corgo Tech
+    * Obtain Firebase SDK Config values via `Firebase > Project Settings > General`, scroll to "Your apps", And select "Corgo Tech"
-"
     * Replace `<Port>` with the port used for the server (next step).
     ```
     # Firebase